About these guides

 - Make no-cost or low-cost improvements whether you’re a home owner or renting.

-- Create a more energy-efficient home that is cheaper to run, by considering some longer term investments.
+- Create a more energy-efficient home that is cheaper to run by considering some longer term investments.

-This guide includes sections targeting each climate zone.
+These guides include sections targeting each climate zone.

 - Find your climate zone and check the key design features you need to understand.